Frequently Asked Questions

 Yes!
 This is how I work:

-- We talk about what you want, the size, colors, etc.
+- First we talk about what you want, the size, colors, etc.

-- I show you a drawing, swatch card and final cost, including delivery.
+- Then I work up a drawing and swatch card [if necessary] and final cost, including delivery or framing [if necessary].

 - If you like it, we settle on a completion date.